You Do Need An Estate Plan

 Should you become incapacitated and unable to make decisions on your own, a living will expresses your wishes regarding medical care and end-of-life procedures.
 A designation of health care surrogate is often used in conjunction with a living will.
 This document designates a person who will make medical decisions or provide consent should you become incapacitated.

 A durable power of attorney designates a person to manage your financial affairs if you are unable to do so by yourself.
 This person will have the authority to pay your bills, sell your assets and perform other duties on your behalf.

-Creating an estate plan can give you the peace of mind that your wishes will be upheld in the face of death or incapacitaty.
-To discuss your needs with an experienced lawyer, contact the firm online or call 352-373-6323.
+Creating an estate plan can give you the peace of mind that your wishes will be upheld in the face of death or incapacity.
+To discuss your needs with an experienced lawyer, contact me online or call 352-373-6323.